 If there is no rejection letter issued against the product within 14 days after the applicant obtaining the receipt, the notification is considered as approved

-Once the product got notified, it must be produced and circulated within 6 months.
+Once the product got notified, it must be produced or imported and circulated within 6 months.

 Note: During the application processing, the Head of Agency may require the notification applicant to give an example of cosmetics when needed.